mattyhempstead/pyfck/README.md

  - Using early `exec`s to assign variables to a large number of `%`'s.
 Then substitute these strings as needed, perhaps by getting access to `s` (`'%c' % 115`) and using `%s` string substitution.

-One potential asympotic method is to run an `exec` before the final program `exec` which defines a variable/function that can be used to avoid the long format string (`%c%%c%%%%c...`) for the program.
+One potential asymptotic method is to run an `exec` before the final program `exec` which defines a variable/function that can be used to avoid the long format string (`%c%%c%%%%c...`) for the program.
 Maybe a lambda that helps you construct that format string, or avoid it entirely using tuples?